-Any regular follower of Sustainable Brands knows that most companies must transform their business models if they are to start helping - rather than hindering - society's transition to a sustainable future; and this year will only see expectations grow, with the launch of the post-2015 Sustainable Development Goals.
+Any regular follower of SB knows that most companies must transform their business models if they are to start helping - rather than hindering - society's transition to a sustainable future; and this year will only see expectations grow, with the launch of the SDGs.

 Meaningful transformation has to be driven from the top, so the need for effective board oversight has never been greater; it has also never been more challenging.